 The automobile industry, like any other industry, is dependent on consumers.
 I believe the American and Japanese companies have looked at consumers and other stakeholders differently.
 Thus, we are in a situation where some companies are doing better than others.
 But the big question is – Are they doing better or worse based on the demand in the market?

-The car companies had been the drivers of our countries growth in the 20th century, however at the start of the 21st century.
-Their operations for a change seem too fragile, manpower incompetent and design out of place.
-In the 20th century, it seems that the big car companies controlled the country and moved mountains, not anymore.
+American cars have always made a statement; they symbolize what America and its people represent.
+They are big, shiny, and beautiful.
+They are distinct, powerful, and representative of a culture and way of life.
+Our country has always been known for the cars we make, and our vehicles are branded as ‘So American’ because that is how we make them – ‘American.’
+The car companies had been the drivers of our country’s growth in the 20th century; however, at the start of the 21st century.
+Their operations for a change seem too fragile, the workforce incompetent, and their design out of place.
+In the 20th century, it appeared that the big car companies controlled the country and moved mountains, not anymore.

 Japanese Car Market

 For years, the immense Three automakers’ business strategies in Japan have been at odds with U.S. industry and government trade rhetoric.
 Having disdained re-entering the Japanese market because it would never be significant enough to warrant the earnest effort, the American companies relied on their enormous domestic market.
 They focused international efforts on building a major position in Europe.

 Trapped by their neglect in the late 1970s, they embraced a range of protectionist measures at home and, in the recent past, pursued an aggressive agenda of so-called ‘results-oriented’ trade drive vehicles in 1994, hopes soared as sales of U.S. cars; Big Three autos companies nearly tripled over the next three years.highly specific targets for both sales and the number of outlets in the Big Three distribution network in Japan.
 With the introduction of the first American right-hand